jm-sky/ai-agent-guidelines/README.md

 # ai-agent-guidelines
-Guidelines for Ai agents like Claude
+Guidelines for Ai agents like Claude to check when project starts.

-# 📘 Zasady dla agenta AI (Claude) – po rozpoczęciu projektu

 ## ✅ 1.
 Weryfikacja wersji technologii